-Sciatica numbness is another very common neurological effect suffered by many patients who endure the burden of lower back and leg pain.
+Sciatica numbness is another very common neurological symptom suffered by many patients who endure the burden of lower back and leg pain syndromes.

 Numbness is a condition characterized by an objective or subjective lack of feeling.

 Numb sensations are often accompanied by actual or perceived weakness and are typically preceded or followed by tingling, as the numb feeling begins or dissipates.

 This resource section will provide a detailed look at symptomatic numbness in association with sciatic nerve pain conditions.

 Numbness might be the actual result of nerve compression.
 The majority of back pain conditions, and virtually all sciatica scenarios, suppose some spinal structure to be compressing a nerve root, usually in the lower lumbar region.